Code-Institute-Submissions/Hermeticpoet-milestone-project-2/testing.md

 the project.
 Therefore, I did not feel capable or comfortable writing Jasmine tests at the same time that I was trying to figure out and write my Javascript.
 And as such, I chose instead to test my code manually while getting to grips with JavaScript and then tackle learning Jasmine afterwards.

 Jasmine-Jquery CDN has been imported into the jasmine testing to allow for jQuery within the JavaScript functions.
+When running the Jasmine tests, it is necessary to comment out the `let topScoreDisplay = document.querySelector("#topScoreCount").value;` global variable at the top of app.js file.
+Jasmine could not read this properly and kept throwing up an error till I commented it out, then tests ran fine.

 My approach to using Jasmine was to test each function a small section at a time and slowly build up to more complex expectations.
 Some of my test results can be seen below: